9 luxurious fall escapes

 Most striking from the water, this gorgeous stone and wood retreat is the only hotel located directly on the shores of Lake Placid.
 The entire property highlights the work of local artisans, and each of the 30 rooms and cabins are individually decorated in Adirondack style with comfy fabrics, hand-built beds and elaborate hand-laid fireplaces.

 Its location allows easy access to boating, hiking and mountain biking, and every evening through mid-October, the lodge offers a free tour aboard its 35-foot mahogany Hacker-Craft or pontoon boat.
-If you visit from October 7-8, you'll even be able to watch professional ski jumping at the nearby Flaming Leaves Festival.
+If you visit October 7-8, you'll be able to watch professional ski jumping at the nearby Flaming Leaves Festival.

 Leather, wood and warm autumnal colors fill the 11 rooms and 18 "residences" at this boutique hotel.
-As do hickory floors, Egyptian cotton sheets and views of the San Juan Mountains.
+As do hickory floors, Egyptian cotton sheets and views of the San Juan Mountains in Colorado.
 The residences, which vary in size from one to five bedrooms, offer chef's kitchens and ample living space (the three-bedroom residences average 2,600 square feet).

 So, bring all your friends -- including the furry ones.
 Not only is the hotel on the slopes of Telluride Ski Resort, and thus mere steps from hiking trails, but it caters to pet owners with dog beds, bowls and treats.

-Movie buffs should try to catch the eighth annual Telluride Horror Show ($150 for a three-day pass) from October 13-15.
-The film festival features a wide selection of hair-raising flicks -- at a time when the town is awash in golden Aspens.
+Movie buffs should try to catch the eighth annual Telluride Horror Show ($150 for a three-day pass) from October 13 to 15.
+The film festival features a wide selection of hair-raising flicks at a time when the town is awash in golden aspens.

-4. Castle in the Country, Allegan, Michigan
+4. Castle in the Country: Allegan, Michigan

 This family-run B&B is housed in a 100-year-old pastel Victorian on 65 acres in southwest Michigan.
 With a stargazing deck and outdoor fireplace, it's a royally romantic place to grab a blanket and snuggle up.

-All 10 rooms are decorated in a different style and color palate; eight are suites with private fireplaces and two-person Whirlpool baths.
+All 10 rooms are decorated in a different style and color palette; eight are suites with private fireplaces and two-person whirlpool baths.
 Breakfasts are made from scratch with fresh ingredients from local farms.

 On Friday evenings in September and October, the B&B offers complimentary horse-drawn carriage rides followed by appetizers, apple cider mimosas and sparkling wine.
 You can also take advantage of the property's secluded luxury by kayaking on the private 80-acre lake, walking its miles of trails or getting a side-by-side couple's massage.

-5. Poetry Inn, Napa, California
+5. Poetry Inn: Napa, California

-Napa Valley might not be the first place you'd think of in autumn, but harvest season is a wonderful time to visit.
+Napa Valley might not be the first place you'd think of when you imagine autumn, but harvest season is a wonderful time to visit.
 Not only do the grape fields turn golden, but all of the area's winemakers are in town and parties abound.

 At this five-room inn, owned by vintner Cliff Lede, rooms are tasteful and modern, filled with sunlight and clean lines.
 They all have Italian linens and fireplaces, as well as marble bathrooms with soaking tubs and indoor and outdoor rainfall showers.
 The private terraces offer plenty of room for relaxing and, more importantly, expansive views of the surrounding vineyards.